FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>215PS/6500r.p.m.+α
     <br>27.5kg-m/3500r.p.m.+α
 * **Drivetrain:** FR
-* **Notes:**
+??? note "Notes"
-  * Color: Blaze Red (loose; has orange tone in-game, though in [website/flyer render](https://web.archive.org/web/19970516140013im_/http://www.taito.co.jp/gm/FC_TES.gif) it does have true red shade)
+    * Color: Blaze Red (loose; has orange tone in-game, though in [website/flyer render](https://web.archive.org/web/19970516140013im_/http://www.taito.co.jp/gm/FC_TES.gif) it does have true red shade; changed to Crystal White in *Side by Side 2*.
     * Color likely chosen as a reference to *Top Speed*/*Full Throttle*, Taito's earlier arcade game that starred a (zenki) FC RX-7.
-     * Color changed to Crystal White in *Side by Side 2*.
     * Savanna name not used in the English version, as the car was sold without that moniker outside of Japan.